BenjaminJonahZhang/scapi/doc/source/cpp_beta.rst

 Prerequisites on Linux
 ---------------------
 There are a few prerequisites you must install before being able to compile scapi on your machine.
-You'll need to install:
+First you'll need to intall scapi for java first - see `scapi_java`_ You'll need to install:

 1. Install `git`_